oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-intro.md

 An action takes zero or more input parameters and may or may not return a value.
 Actions may have side effects.

-We can define a "youAreFired" action on our company that takes a string parameter "reason":
+We can define a "youreFired" action on our company that takes a string parameter "reason":

 ```rsdl
 type Company